 3. Change your font to Wingdings

 From the Home tab in PowerPoint, open the font style dropdown menu and find Wingdings.
 You can alternatively just type it into the input box and hit Enter.

 Notice, that switching your font style to Wingdings instantly turns your parentheses into two different styles of phone icons (soon to be three), but don’t stop here…

-As is, these are still just icon text, not the fully customizable icon graphics that you want for your slides.
+As is, these are still just icon text, not the fully customizable PowerPoint icons that you want for your slides.
 So don’t skip the next few steps.

 Pay special attention to the order below.
 If you mess this step up, this trick will not work.

 Holding the SHIFT key, first select your text box with the phone icons in it, then (and only then) select the background rectangle, so that both objects are selected.